axelarnetwork/amplifier-advisory-committee/src/chains/solana/REPORT.md

   Briefly, Solana’s execution is divided in epochs, with each epoch having a pre-defined leader schedule.
 To compute the schedule, a PoH _height_ is used to both seed a pseudo-random algorithm.
-Following, the leader schedule is computed from this algorithm, by randomly sampling the set active validators weighted by their stake at the chosen height.
+Following, the leader schedule is computed from this algorithm, by randomly sampling the set of active validators weighted by their stake at the chosen height.
 Additionally, validators participate in [voting](https://docs.anza.xyz/consensus/vote-signing) in order to resolve forks, with each validator weighted by their stake (own and